NRLC Logo

 • Access to more paid vacation time for employees earlier in their careers.

-Since the last round of national bargaining concluded in December 2022, America’s Class I freight railroads have continued collaborating with unions at the local level and reached more than 50 local agreements to provide individual for employees who did not previously have them.
-Today, more than 93% of craft employees at NCCC carriers have access to individual paid sick days.
+Since the last round of national bargaining concluded in December 2022, America’s Class I freight railroads have continued collaborating with unions at the local level and reached more than 50 local agreements to provide individual paid sick days for employees who did not previously have them.
+Today, more than 97% of craft employees at NCCC carriers have access to individual paid sick days.
 Several carriers have also reached agreements with the operating crafts that give employees more predictable schedules than ever before.

 Railroading has presented an opportunity for generations of Americans to turn a job into a lifelong career.
 The median tenure in the freight rail industry is three times longer than the private sector, with unionized rail employees having a median tenure of more than 13 years.
 By comparison, the median tenure for private sector workers is 4.1 years according to the U.S. Department of Labor.